gstawde/XMarksTheSpot/docs/expert_users/README.md

 3. Then, run npm start.
 4. Go to http://localhost:3000 to interact with the front-end.

+_If the frontend cannot be started, try these steps:_
+1. In dev/frontend, delete package-lock.json and node_modules
+2. Run npm install
+3. Run npm i
+4. Run npm start

 ## Docker Setup:
 1. Navigate to dev/xmts-docker
 2. Build the image: docker compose build